 (4) A person proposing a transaction with a body corporate so constituted by a resolution so passed by a Lodge, is not required to ascertain if the transaction proposed would, if carried into effect, constitute a breach of trust, or as to the application of any consideration passing to the body corporate in connection with the transaction.

 Notes

-1 This is a compilation of the Freemasons’ Property Act 1956.
-The following Table contains information about that Act.
+1 This reprint is a compilation as at 15 January 2016 of the Freemasons’ Property Act 1956.
+The following table contains information about that Act.
+The table also contains information about any reprint.

 Compilation table